a person wrapping and packing away dishes, glassware, and mugs

 Photo of Stacked Pint Glasses

-One final pointer we came away with on that unload: wrapping those teacups, those pint glasses, those mugs in tight bundles is effective, but after you wrap them in a few sheets of packing paper, take that bundle and wrap it in a couple more sheets.
-This adds a surprisingly strong second layer of protection and stability.
+After you wrap breakables in a few sheets of packing paper, take each bundle and wrap it in a couple more sheets.
+This adds a surprisingly strong second layer of protection and stability when you pack fragile glass and dishpacks.

 ×